stef359/technical-assessment/backend/README.md

 This will start the development API on http://localhost:3000.
 If you have something else running on port 3000 on your machine, turn it off and retype the command.

-You'll know the API is working if you see the message "Welcome to the Backend API!" when going to http://localhost:3000.
+You'll know the API is working if you see the message "Welcome to the Backend API!" when going to http://localhost:3000 in your browser.

 To run tests run the following command: